 The use cases go well beyond "show Instagram on a website."
 The same social media feed aggregator setup can serve multiple teams across an organization:

-Because the same feed can be displayed in multiple places at once, teams often find that a single social media aggregator setup gets used across marketing, HR, events, and communications without anyone rebuilding it from scratch.
+Since the same feed can be shown in many places at once, teams often find that a single social media aggregator setup is used across marketing, HR, events, and communications.
+This setup is reused without having to rebuild it from the beginning.

 What to look for in a social media aggregator tool